South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 - These two squads surrender a combined 58.2 points per game, 7.7 more than this contest's over/under.

-- The average total in Gamecocks games this season is 50.6, 0.1 points more than Saturday's over/under of 50.5.
+- Gamecocks games this season feature an average total of 50.6 points, a number 0.1 points higher than Saturday's over/under.

 - The 53.2 PPG average total in Commodores games this season is 2.7 points more than this game's over/under.